 - Heating system including water heating and controls

-- Wall insulation - cavity insulation certificate required when drill marks are not visible.
+- Wall insulation - cavity insulation certificate required when drill marks are not visible when walls painted or rendered.

 The Certificates will also give the properties an 'Environmental Impact' rating by indicating its carbon dioxide emissions.